genius-systems/gameta/docs/docs/commands/0.3/commands.md

 * _--tags / -t_: New repository tags apply CLI commands to
 * _--repositories / -r_: New repositories to apply CLI commands to
 * --venv / -ve: Activate specified virtual environment and execute commands
+* --all / -a: Execute the command for all repositories
+* --no-all / -na: Do not execute the command for all repositories, tag/repositories/default configuration will apply
 * --verbose / -v: Display execution output when CLI commands are applied
 * --no-verbose / -nv: Do not display execution output when CLI commands are applied
 * --shell / -s: Execute CLI commands in a separate shell